henrikel/PowerMeter/README.md

 # PowerMeter
-A power meter to monitor your electrical consumption
+A power meter to monitor your electrical consumption using a phototransistor that counts pulses from a photodiode in the energy meter.